-If you get to this website for the first time, it is recommended that you visit the main page first.
+If this is the first page that you get to on visiting this website, it is recommended that you go to the main page first.
 This page is the summary of terms and abbreviations used in this theory while the main page has the synopsis of the whole theory.
 To go to the main page, please click Main Page.

 I. Glossary of terms

 Conscious awareness.
 Conscious awareness is mental awareness of a quale.
 (Chapter 3)

 Conscious experience.
 A conscious experience is a mental experience of a quale.
 (Chapter 3)

 Consciously aware of, consciously experience, and consciously experienceable.
 When the mind is aware of and experiences a mental phenomenon with the three important characteristics below, the mind is said to be consciously aware of and consciously experience the mental phenomenon, and the mental phenomenon is concisely said to be consciously experienceable.

 #1.
 The mind has the awareness of the phenomenon’s existence, that is, its existence is registered into the information and the processing systems of the mind.